04 Sep Samuel Okoronkwo’s Advice on How To Increase Club Profitability through Player Contract

-The primary duty of the CEO of every football club, like in most other businesses, is to take the necessary steps to maximise the clubs revenue whilst minimising its costs in order to leave a substantial residue which is the profit.
+According to Samuel Okoronkwo, the primary duty of the CEO of every football club, like in most other businesses, is to take the necessary steps to maximise the clubs revenue whilst minimising its costs in order to leave a substantial residue which is the profit.
 Thus effective cost management increases profits.

 The single most significant component in the costs structure of top flight football clubs is the player wage bill.
 Get effective control of this and the club’s profitability will rise.
 By way of illustration, in the 2013/14 season, player wages in the Bundesliga totaled 1 billion euros, representing 51% of the league’s revenue while a similar wage bill in Spain represented 56% of La Liga’s gross revenue.
 In France’s Ligue 1, 66% of their 1.3 billion euro revenue was spent on player wages whilst Serie A, Italy’s top flight, with revenue of 1.7 billion euros, spent 1.2 billion euros on player wages, a ratio of 71%.

 The picture in the Premier League is not dissimilar. £1.8bn (2.1 billion euros) was spent on player wages from a total revenue of £2.5bn (2.9 billion euros), again representing 71%.
 The ratio is even worse in the England’s Championship, where on revenue of £435million player wages soared to £462m, representing 106% of total revenue.